Sue: Bloody hell, he’s still Tom Baker.

-Sue: It’s the Master.
-I don’t need to ask.
+Sue: It’s okay, I know it’s the Master.
+I don’t even have to ask.

-Inside his TARDIS, the Doctor is busy unravelling his scarf.
+Inside the TARDIS, the Doctor begins to unravel his scarf.

 Sue: That’s sacrilege!
-They’ll never be able to sell it on eBay now.
+They’ll never be able to sell that on eBay now.

 Sue: What has Tegan got against rabbits?

-Me: It’s a Doctor Who swear word.
-Farscape had ‘Frell’, Battlestar Galactica had ‘Frak’, Doctor Who had ‘Rabbits’.
+Me: It’s a Doctor Who swearword.
+Farscape has ‘Frell’, Battlestar Galactica has ‘Frak’, and Doctor Who has ‘Rabbits’.

 The Doctor’s regeneration isn’t going very well.

 Sue: He’s pretending to be William Hartnell, isn’t he?
-He should have rabbited up his lines – it would have been more authentic.
+He should have rabbited up his lines a bit – that would have made it more authentic.

-Me: It means we get Colin Baker in ten minutes.
+Me: It means we get Colin Baker in approximately 10 minutes.